The wines of Orléans-Cléry

 Wines between the Loire and the orchards

 With a long and glorious past dating back to the early Middle Ages, the Orléanais vineyard, after being one of the largest wine-growing areas of France, was harshly hit by the phylloxera (insect that kills vines) epidemic at the end of the 19th century and by competition from wines from the South of France.
-After this dark period, a handful of men and women worked hard to restore the prestige of this very ancient vineyard, now confined to the south of the Loire on a triangle of excellent vine-growing land.
+After this dark period, a handful of men and women worked hard to restore the prestige of this very ancient vineyard.

 The wines of Orléans and Orléans-Cléry have enjoyed the “Appellation d’Origine Contrôlée” label since 2006, and produce wines sought by enthusiasts.
 These well-balanced and delicious wines keep their promises.